ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/More Information/Changelog/index.md

+---
+order: -1
+---

 The list of changes for ONLYOFFICE Plugins and Macros API.

 ## Version 8.1

-- Added the ability to add the plugin [toolbar menu items](../../Get%20Started/Plugin%20types/index.md).
+- Added the ability to add the plugin [toolbar menu items](../../Customization/Toolbar/index.md).
-- Added the ability to create [multiple left panels](../../Usage%20API/Config/Plugin%20variations/index.md) for plugins.
+- Added the ability to create [multiple left panels](../../Structure/Manifest/Variations/index.md) for plugins.
 - Added the information about the current position of the context menu plugin event.
 - Added the onToolbarMenuClick event.
 - Added the ActivateWindow method to *window\.Asc.plugin.executeMethod*.